suki Care Balancing Day Lotion Review

 Review

-Quite moisturizing: suki Care Balancing Day Lotion has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, suki Care Balancing Day Lotion is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.3 out of 10 and a very high Occlusivity of 9.8 out of 10, primarily due to the high content of Simmondsia Chinensis (Jojoba) Seed Oil (est. ≈6.0%), Helianthus Annuus (Sunflower) Seed Oil (est. ≈4.0%) and Vitis Vinifera (Grape) Seed Oil (est. ≈3.0%).